hpingel/pyAccess1581/README.rst

 The Arduino Pro Mini 16Mhz 5V that is recommended by Robert is running an ATmega 328.
 I was also able to make Robert's firmware run on an Arduino Pro Micro running an ATmega 32U4 - with modifications.
 The additional FTDI adapter is needed anyway.

-For further information on the Amiga floppy reader/writer hardware please check [Robert's instructions](http://amiga.robsmithdev.co.uk/instructions).
-You can find the source code of Robert's project [here](https://github.com/RobSmithDev/ArduinoFloppyDiskReader) (including the firmware to be flashed on to the Arduino Pro Mini):
+For further information on the Amiga floppy reader/writer hardware please check `Robert's instructions<http://amiga.robsmithdev.co.uk/instructions>`_.
+You can find the source code of Robert's project `here<https://github.com/RobSmithDev/ArduinoFloppyDiskReader>`_ (including the firmware to be flashed on to the Arduino Pro Mini):

 Usage
 -----